-How can accurate books and records help the self employed in Canada save taxes?
+How can accurate books and records help save taxes for self employed in Canada?
 The answer is that accurate books and records ensure that all expenses are captured on your business’ financial statements and personal tax return.
 This way, nothing is missed.

 The best way to keep accurate books and records is to purchase an accounting software program such as QuickBooks or Simply Accounting.
 For very small businesses, a spreadsheet can also be used to record business expenses.

-5. Incorporate – to save self employed taxes in Canada
+5. Incorporate to save taxes for self employed in Canada